BinaryIgor/typescript-experiments/some-wisdom-htmx-app/README.md

 # Some wisdom app

-App with some wisdom test out, what's the htmx fuzz all about.
+App with some wisdom to test out, what's the htmx fuzz all about.

 Requirements
 * node >= 19
-* Docker, if you don't want to bother if node locally
+* Docker, if you don't want to bother with node locally

 Prepare:
 ```